What is NAP

 Implementation and Best Practices

 So where to start?
-Well as Google rules the world of SEO, it’s always been a best practice to follow their word, in this case it’s a designated naming convention.
+Well as Google rules the world of SEO, it’s always been a best practice to follow their word, in this case, it’s a designated naming convention.
 If you haven’t already – be sure to create a Google My Business listing for each of your locations (HERE is a step-by-step article we’ve written on the process).
 Google will send a postcard or call the location for verification.
-Once your location has been verified and published, use the Google provided address, exactly, (down to Road, Rd, or Rd.) as your set listing address name and phone number, and do not stray from the prescribed wording.
-Next, make sure your website and social media sites are list the address correctly – if it’s in email signatures, business cards, letterhead (OK we’re getting a little extreme here), the point is anywhere this address and phone number exist that YOU have the ability to change or edit to be correct, do so!
+Once your location has been verified and published, use the Google-provided address, exactly, (down to Road, Rd, or Rd.) as your set listing address name and phone number, and do not stray from the prescribed wording.
+Next, make sure your website and social media sites are lists the address correctly – if it’s in email signatures, business cards, letterhead (OK we’re getting a little extreme here), the point is anywhere this address and phone number exist that YOU have the ability to change or edit to be correct, do so!
 Then, plug this address and phone number into a citation analysis tool such as MozLocal, WhiteSpark or BrightLocal and follow the steps the tool provides to edit, add or suppress listings of your business.

 If you’re new to the game a tool like Yext is going to be your “quick and dirty” secret weapon to getting over 100 listings nearly instantly for your location – but it’s still best to start with a GMB listing for naming convention, you just won’t have as much cleanup to do!